 At Digiscape, to help make this happen, we are using some existing clever analytics and high-tech decision tools, and developing others as well.
 We’re also working on the challenges of managing risk and confidentiality, ensuring social appropriateness and boosting confidence in the carbon market.

 Our first software tool that helps the land sector realise their abatement potential

 Pronounced ‘Look-see’, LOOC-C is a software tool that allows land managers to quickly assess the GHG abatement options for a specific land area, including estimates of abatement quantity such as Australian Carbon Credit Units.
 By supporting an assessment of specific paddocks or farm areas, LOOC-C helps producers discover and evaluate their options for participating in a project through the Emissions Reduction Fund and other markets.

 How LOOC-C works

 Using paddock location and user-provided land use and land management information, LOOC-C estimates GHG abatement via an emission factor database and GHG emission models (e.g. FullCam).
 The result is a list of eligible carbon project types and estimates of Australian Carbon Credit Units that a project may generate.

 The estimate is refined in a more detailed assessment using additional information and can be used to assess options and potential outcomes of a carbon project.

-Currently a prototype, we expect to release the LOOC-C tool soon.
-Our next version will include enhancements such as:
+We are releasing the LOOC-C tool in late 2020.
+The version will include enhancements such as: